 companies.
 Through the tea room is G B Hyde’s Shop – the former home furnishings and draper’s shop.

 The Stable Block is a two storey building packed with nostalgia.

 Upstairs is an old schoolroom ,toys and games along with displays dedicated to the armed forces, police and fire services and railways in Ramsey .

 The museum also houses extensive archives of local family history and the range of paperwork, maps and photographs are available for photocopying.
 Ramsey and its surrounding villages are also well documented.

 Light refreshments are provided either in our Tea Room or alfresco in the courtyard.
 If you prefer, bring a picnic and enjoy the peaceful setting.

 Throughout the year we hold many events details of which appear on our ‘events page’.

-For information regarding our Opening Times, Entrance Charges, How to find Us or any other information please click on our Visit Us button.
+For information regarding our Opening Times, Entrance Charges, How to find Us or any other information please see the banner on the right.